MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/linux-completion.md

 ---
 ### Completion isn't working

-For Bash users, the completion script is installed in `/etc/bash_completion.d/azure-cli`, which should be loaded automatically.
-If it doesn't work, you can manually add the following line to your `~/.bashrc` file, then save and reload your Bash profile:
+For Bash users, the completion script is installed in `/etc/bash_completion.d/azure-cli`.
+Please add the following line to your `~/.bashrc` file, then save and reload your Bash profile:

 ```bash
 source /etc/bash_completion.d/azure-cli